metacpan/metacpan-ansible/README.md

 These values are used by the Ansible `git` task to perform the actual cloning.

+## Roles

+### deploy_site

+`deploy_site` is a base level role that is to be used for all sites within the `metacpan-docker` environments.
+The `site` variable is a required setting and must match the name of the service to be started, and the configuration values in the `var/settings.yml` file.

+The `deploy_site` role is comprised of 3 parts:

+1. configure
+2. compose_pull
+3. compose_up

+#### configure

+The configure phase integrates the values for the site in `vars/settings.yml` into the `{{ site }}/environment.json` file.
+Site settings keys are used to search the environment file for matching keys, and the values from settings are substituted.
+This allows for separation of development/test values and those used in production.

+#### compose_pull

+The compose pull phase issues the `docker-compose pull {{ site }}` command in order to make sure that the local images are up to date with the latest releases before starting the containers.

+#### compose_up

+The compose up phase starts the containers as necessary by issuing the `docker-compose up -d {{ site }}` command.

 ## Warnings & Troubleshooting

 The `python` library `urllib3` may need to be updated on each system in order to